 Precarity Structures

-These sculptures are part of my ongoing project, "Longing for [Steady-State] Creep Rupture," which will include 20-30 ceramic objects.
-The project aims to represent objects that evoke varied degrees of social oppression or economic alienation, such as surveillance towers, shopping carts, police barricades and office chairs.
-The chosen objects are spindly in form, making them challenging to sculpt in clay and push the limits of the material's structural capabilities.
+The chosen objects are often spindly in form, making them challenging to sculpt in clay and push the limits of the material's structural capabilities.
 This process amplifies a sense of precarity, with ceramic melting into twisted forms that capture a state near failure.
-The project's title references the second phase of creep rupture, where infrastructure material or machine components degrade over time due to stress.
-It also serves as a double entendre, holding a desire: How might we achieve the collapse of oppressive systems without descending into total anarchy?
+The objects hold a desire: How might we achieve the collapse of oppressive systems without descending into total anarchy?

 2024